ostdotcom/website-docupony/website/versioned_docs/version-1.1.0/2_19_API_BALANCE.md

 original_id: api_balance
 ---

 GET to `/balance/{user_id}` to get balance information about a specific user.
 The {user_id} in the API endpoint is a unique identifier that is returned during the [<u>creation of the user</u>](/docs/api_users_create.html) OR is returned as `id` when a GET is sent to [<u>`/users`</u>](/docs/api_users_list.html).

 A user can own branded tokens within your branded token economy.
-Users can exchange branded tokens by performing the respective actions you defined.
+Users can earn and spend branded tokens by based on the actions  the defined in your economy.
 Users also hold an airdrop token balance, which consists of tokens the company awards to the user to spend within the economy.
 The `/balance/{user_id}` API returns a user's token balances that are available to the user to use.

 ### Input Parameters